IAmMoltony/ds-craft/README.md

 ## Dependencies

-- devkitPro for Nintendo DS (NDS) development. ([How to install](https://devkitpro.org/wiki/Getting_Started)).
+- devkitPro toolchain for Nintendo DS (NDS) development.
+[How to install](https://devkitpro.org/wiki/Getting_Started).
-- Python 3 (For generating `images.h` which is required for building)
+- Python **3** (not 2)

 ## Building and running

-### With command line (everywhere)
+### With command line (anywhere)

-The Makefile has these targets for building and running:

-- `build` - build the game.
+- `make build` - build the game.
 This is the default target, so running `make` is the same as `make build`.

-- `run` - run the game in the emulator specified.
+- `make run` - run the game in the emulator specified.
 The emulator has to be specified as `EMULATOR=/path/to/emulator` at the end of the command.
 If you're on Windows, then the slashes in the path must be forward-slashes (`/`) instead of backslashes (`\`).

-- `clean` - remove all binaries.
+- `make clean` - remove all binaries.

 ### Using Code::Blocks (on Linux)

-To build, press the Build button on the top of the window.
-To run, press the Run button on the top of the window.
-To build and run, press the Build and Run button on the top of the window.
-To rebuild, press the Rebuild button on top of the window.

-If you want to run from Code::Blocks, set the emulator in the `codeblocks_run` file.
+You can use Code::Blocks the same way you do with other programs.
+The only difference is, if you want to run the game using an emulator from within Code::Blocks, you have to set the emulator in the `codeblocks_run` file.

 ### Using Visual Studio (on Windows)